 We are proud to annouce that our staff raised £265.84 for the The Lynda Jackson Macmillan Centre.

-At Christmas, many members of staff like to send cards to their colleagues and friends at Rooks Heath College, but at this time of celebration, our thoughts also turn to those less fortunate than ourselves, including those suffering from cancer, not forgetting their families and friends.
+At Christmas, many members of staff like to send cards to their colleagues and friends at Rooks Heath School, but at this time of celebration, our thoughts also turn to those less fortunate than ourselves, including those suffering from cancer, not forgetting their families and friends.

 Since 2008, staff have been given the opportunity to convey seasonal greetings by writing a message and signing a poster in exchange for making a donation (the money which they would have spent on cards) to the Lynda Jackson Macmillan Centre (LJMC).